How frequently does Learnosity release new versions?

-LTS release naming will follow the following convention -
+LTS release naming follows this convention -

-- YYYY is the year the version was released
+- YYYY is the year the version was released,

-- LTS is a suffix to identify these versions
+- LTS is a suffix to identify these versions.

-Via the usual upgrade process.
 Simply choose the LTS version you want to use and pass that in the

 For Data API, pass it in the URL of the endpoint you wish to send a request to.